snac-cooperative/technical-docs/Vocabulary-properties-and-ontologies.md

 ### Use Markov models instead of an ontology

-Ontologies are difficult to create, and there is little agreement about them, both in structure and content.
-There are several to choose from, the the properties they use are (speaking frankly) a huge mess.
-Linking each aspect of an entity record's properties to the ontology is an onerous task, and fraught with error largely because the linking is often a judgement call.
+Ontologies are difficult to create, and there is disagreement about them, both in structure and content.
+There are several to choose from, the the properties they use are somewhat incomplete as confusing.
+Linking (aka markup of) each aspect of an identity record's properties to the ontology is an onerous task, and fraught with several types of errors.
+Linking is often a judgement call.

-A technology exists that is easy to implement, powerful, and tractable in real life.
+A technology exists that is easy to implement, powerful, and tractable in real life and works well with flat vocabularies.

-We can create a Markov matrices of the property terms.
+We can create a Markov matrices of the terms.
 Multiplying Markov matrices causes them to converge which reveals property relatedness as exists in the data.
-The effect is quite powerful and obviates the need for a hand-created ontology.
+The effect is quite powerful and (almost?) obviates the need for a hand-created ontology.
 Missing relations (known to exist, but not discovered by the Markov convergence because no records actually contain the desired relation) are easily rectified by either of two methods.
 The first would be to add the correct relations to existing records.
 The second works by creating non-public special records containing related terms and making the special records available to the Markov modeling process.
 The whole Markov solution is only 2 or 3 pages of code, so we can write it and evaluate the effectiveness.

 See: Everything is miscellaneous.